ShabbirHasan1/tvbuddy/README.md

 # tvbuddy

-Aggregate real-time market data from cryptocurrency exchanges, filter, sort and finally format into TradingView's watchlist syntax!
+Aggregate real-time market data from cryptocurrency exchanges, filter, sort and finally format as TradingView watchlists.

 Developed and tested on Python 3.10.